 PASSENGER ON MOTORCYCLE INJURED IN ACCIDENT LAWYERS MN

 The passenger on a motorcycle is most likely to be injured in an accident.
 A motorcycle passenger has rights, and may even have a claim against the insurance for the driver of the motorcycle in addition to the automobile that caused the accident.
-A top motorcycle accident lawyer in Minnesota can help you sort out these issues and lead a thorough investigation to direct your injury case.
+A top motorcycle accident lawyer in Minnesota can help you sort out these insurance issues and lead a thorough investigation to direct your injury case.
 Minnesota law has some specific requirements that apply to motorcycle drivers when they carry a passenger.
 Compliance with these laws is important to avoid a motorcycle accident and avoid being injured.
 When a passenger riding on motorcycle is injured in a crash, our attorneys work to make sure they are fully compensated for medical bills, lost wages, future needs and pain and suffering.

 Minn.
 Stat.
 Section 169.974, Subd.
 3